-Long before the movie Contact was produced, I had known people who made some sort of connection between intelligent life on other planets and the existence of God.
-Maybe that is not quite right.
-It’s hard to say exactly, because no one ever presented the connection as a valid argument, consisting of premises about extraterrestrial beings and ending with the conclusion that God exists.
-No such argument was ever forthcoming, because it would have been palpably absurd on its face, even to them.
+Long before I saw the movie Contact, I had known people who made some sort of connection between intelligent life on other planets and the existence of God.
+It’s hard to say what that connection was exactly, because no one ever presented it as a valid argument, consisting of premises about extraterrestrial beings and ending with the conclusion that God exists.
+No such argument was ever forthcoming, because it would have been palpably absurd on its face, even to those who were advancing it.
 Instead, they just seemed to feel that the existence of aliens had religious significance, but they could never quite to bring themselves to spell it out.

 For example, Jodie Foster plays Dr. Ellie Arroway, an astronomer.
 When Ellie was a young girl, she had a ham radio.
 At one point, she asks her father if she can contact her deceased mother through her radio.
 And after her father dies, she tries to contact him through her radio.
 So an association is made between radio transmissions and life after death.
 We regard this as merely a child’s desperate hope of finding her parents again, which would be just fine as a stand-alone scene.
 But further such childlike associations recur throughout the movie.

 While listening for signals from outer space in Puerto Rico, she meets Palmer Joss (Matthew McConaughey), who is an almost-priest whose spirituality expresses itself as a concern for human values that he believes are being jeopardized by technology.
 Ellie and Palmer have sex, and in the afterglow, during a little pillow talk, he says: “So I was lying there, just looking at the sky.
 And then I felt something.
 I don’t know.
 All I know is that I wasn’t alone.
 For the first time in my life, I wasn’t scared of nothing, not even dying.
 It was God.”

 There it is in a nutshell: He looks up at the sky; he has a feeling of the sublime; so there must be a God.